exposio/react-native-photo-view/README.md

 }
 ```

-3. Add it to your `MainActivity.java` for RN < 0.29 and to your `MainApplication.java` for RN >=0.29
+3. Add it to your `MainActivity.java`

-To register `PhotoViewPackage`, you need to change the `MainActivity` or `MainApplication` depending on React Native version of your app:
+Next, you need to change the `MainActivity` of your app to register `PhotoViewPackage` :
 ```java
 import com.reactnative.photoview.PhotoViewPackage;